-Our main source of income is fishing mainly shrimps, and the world’s largest shrimp-peeling factory is actually located in Sisimiut.
-Hunting is still one of the important local livelihoods, where there primarily are hunted seals, walruses, minke whales, belugas, narwhales, reindeers and muskoxen.
+Our main source of income is fishing, mainly shrimp, and the world’s largest shrimp-peeling factory is actually located in Sisimiut.
+Hunting is still one of the important local livelihoods, where seals, walruses, minke whales, belugas, narwhales, reindeers and muskoxen are the primary targets.

 Qiviut means muskox wool and is the name of one of Greenland’s most successful privately owned export companies in recent times.
 The word “Qiviut” was originally used to refer to the inner feathers of birds as well as the inner wool of the muskox.
 It is valued for its use as a fiber, unlike sheep’s wool, it does not shrink in water at any temperature (however, this means that it isn’t useful for felting).